If you have comments on this episode or if you’d like to suggest topics for future episodes, please email globallawbiz [at] harrisbricken [dot] com.

 This podcast audio has been transcribed by an automatic transcriber.

-Global law and global business go hand in hand, but never seem to keep pace with each other, developing and developed nations wax and wane in their importance in the global stage while consumption and interconnectedness both increase, laws and regulations change incessantly, requiring businesses to stay nimble.
-How do we make sense of it all?
+Global law and global business go hand in hand, but never seem to keep pace with each other.
+The importance on the global stage of developing and developed nations waxes and wanes, while consumption and interconnectedness steadily increase all the while laws and regulations change incessantly requiring businesses to stay nimble.
+But how do we make sense of it all?
 Welcome to Global Law and Business hosted by Harris Bricken International Business attorneys.
-I’m Fred Rocafort
+I’m Fred Rocafort.

 Jonathan Bench 0:37

-and I’m Jonathan Bench.
-Every week we take a targeted look at legal and economic developments in locales around the world as we try to decipher global trends in law and business with the help of international experts.
+And I’m Jonathan Bench.
+Every week, we take a targeted look at legal and economic developments in locales around the world as we try to decipher global trends in law and business with the help of international experts.
 We cover continents, countries, regimes, governance, finance, legal developments, and whatever is trending on Twitter.
-We cover the important, the seemingly unimportant, the relatively simple and the complex.
+We covered the important the seemingly unimportant, the relatively simple and the complex.